tmergulhao/tmergulhao.github.io/_posts/2017-12-02-constraint-animations-playground.md

 ---

 Lately I’ve been working a lot on building prototypes for usability testing.
-There are many types of tests you can apply and they vary a lot in the level of interaction needed to gauge how sustainable is the interaction.
+There are many types of tests you can apply and they vary a lot in the level of fidelity needed to gauge how sustainable is the interaction.

 <!--more-->